Xunnamius/black-flag-extensions/README.md

 `‑x` is given.

-`requires` also supports checks against the parsed _values_ of arguments in addition to the mere argument existence checks demonstrated above.
+`requires` also supports checks against the parsed _values_ of arguments in addition to the argument existence checks demonstrated above.
 For example:

 ```jsonc
 {